Chip Thickness Ratio- Shear Angle, Rack Angle, Derivation of formulas.

 The chip reduction ratio increases when:-

-* the cutting angle increases or positive rake angle decreases.
+* the cutting angle increases or the positive rake angle decreases.

 Similar Posts